Raigyo/slim-proto/README.md

 If you add namespaces in vendor/autoload.php use: *composer dump-autoload*

+You will need a PostgreSQL running to access the DB using PDO.

+Use this docker file: [docker-compose-postgres](https://github.com/becodeorg/LIE-Jepsen-1.9/tree/master/02-the-hill/docker-compose-postgres)

+*docker-compose up*

+Launch it using the following link: [http://localhost:9000](http://localhost:9000)

 ### Running the application

 Clone, go in the root (of this application) and launch the php server with:

 *php -S localhost:8000 -t public/*

 Then run the application in your browser: http://localhost:8000/